torkildr/raspberry-display/README.md

 Both of these applications also come in a `mock-` version.
 These will work without the physical hardware, and is perfect for test setups or debugging the API usage.

 Take a look at the [reference Python client](python-client), for typical usage.
+A good starting point to understand how stuff works together is running `./bin/mock-fifo-client` and `python python-client/frontend.py`

 ## API